Learning temporal relationships between symbols with Laplace Neural Manifolds: Constructing neural timelines of the past and future

+We understand the Z-transform to be taken over the discrete variable $i$ and not the continuous variable $s$.

 Because the Z-transform is in principle invertible, information about the entire trial history has been retained by virtue of having a continuum of forgetting rates $\learn$.
 Figure~\ref{fig:Mrhosfig} illustrates the ability to extract the trial history including timing information of events that follow \stimone{} from $\mat{M}(\learn, s) \mathbf{\baseone}$.

 This illustrates a remarkable property of Laplace-based temporal memory.
-Although each synaptic matrix with a specific value of $\learn_o$ forgets exponentially with rate $-\log \learn_o$, the set of matrices with a continuum of $\learn$ retains information about the entire trial history.
-Of course, in practice there must be some numerical imprecision in the biological instantiation of $\mat{M}(\learn,s)$.
+Although each synaptic matrix with a specific value of $\learn_o$ forgets exponentially with a fixed time horizon (the time constant is given by $(-\log \learn_o)^{-1}$), the set of matrices with a continuum of $\learn$ retains information about the \emph{entire} trial history.
+Although each matrix has a specific time horizon, the set of all matrices with continuous values of $\learn$ has a continuity of time horizons, tiling the entire trial history.
+In practice there must be some numerical imprecision in the biological instantiation of $\mat{M}(\learn,s)$.
 In principle however, a continuum of forgetting rates $\learn$ means that the past is not forgotten.
-Rather the past, here as a function of trial history, has been written to the continuous values of $\rho$.
+Instead the past, as a function of trial history, has been written across the continuum of $\learn$.